oracle-livelabs/oci/digital-twin/02-deploy-digitaltwin-simulation/deploy-digitaltwin-simulation.md

 ### Objectives
 Deploly the model to OKE.

-## Task 1 Configure OKE access in cloud shell
+## Task 1 Configure OKE access in Cloud Shell
-OCI cloud shell is a web browser-based terminal accessible from the Oracle Cloud Console.
+OCI Cloud Shell is a web browser-based terminal accessible from the Oracle Cloud Console.
 It provides access to a Linux shell, with a pre-authenticated Oracle Cloud Infrastructure CLI (OCI-CLI), `kubectl`, docker, and other useful command-line tools.
-1. Click the `Cloud Shell` icon to open the cloud shell.
+1. Click the `Cloud Shell` icon to open the Cloud Shell.

 ![Cloud Shell](./images/cloud-shell.png " ")